leorigon/TE-Infer-SSA/README.md

 requirements:
   - stack
   - some text editor
-  - Graphviz app to show the .dot files
+  - graphviz env to show the CFG in visual mode (.dot files)

 to run: